-We will not discuss here the small minority of foreign workers who are able to file the I-140 petition without an offer of employment or completing the PERM process.
-These workers include foreign nationals who are filing as individuals of extraordinary ability, or individuals seeking a national interest waiver.)
+We will not discuss here the small number of foreign workers who are able to file the I-140 petition without an offer of employment or completing the PERM process.
+These include foreign nationals who file as individuals of extraordinary ability and those seeking a national interest waiver.

-Congress allots a specified number of immigrant visas (or green cards) to each of the immigration categories.
-If in a certain category, more foreign nationals qualify for immigrant visas than there are visa numbers available, the category is considered to be "backlogged” and some of those foreign nationals are going to have to wait to receive their immigrant visas.
+Congress allots a specified number of immigrant visas (or green cards) to each of the immigration categories according to a person's country of birth.
+If, in a certain category, more foreign nationals qualify for immigrant visas than there are visa numbers available, the category is considered to be "backlogged," and some applicants will have to wait to receive their immigrant visas.

-Once USCIS issues your EAD, you are authorized to work for any employer in the U.S. without the employer having to file an H-1B or other employment-based petition on your behalf.
-Additionally, once USCIS issues your AP, you can travel outside the U.S. and reenter the U.S. using the AP instead of having to obtain a visa at a U.S. consulate abroad (and without your green card application being cancelled based on your departure).
+Once USCIS issues your EAD, you are authorized to work for any employer in the U.S. without the employer having to file an H-1B or other employment-based nonimmigrant visa petition on your behalf.
+Additionally, once USCIS issues your AP, you can travel outside the U.S. and reenter using the AP instead of having to obtain a visa at a U.S. consulate abroad (and without your green card application being cancelled based on your departure).

 Please note that merely filing the I-485 does NOT automatically give you an EAD or AP.
 You must file for the required forms either with or after the I-485 (and preferably with, to avoid paying separate fees for them).